daronphang/coding_resources/_javascript/frameworks-libraries/react/_concepts/states/useContext.md

-## Basics
+## useContext

 State management library built into React to solve props drilling.
 Provides a way to pass data through component tree without having to pass props down manually at every level.
 Designed to share data that can be considered "global" for a tree of React components such as current authenticated user, theme, or preferred language.
 Allows you to broadcast such data and changes to it, to all components nested below.
 Need create context, consumer and provider.

 ### Limitations

 -   Not optimized for high frequency changes i.e. many changes per second.
 -   Should not be used to replace ALL communications via props.
 -   Apply sparingly as it increases complexity for higher level components and unit-testing.

 ### IMPORTANT